eldhosemjoy/tapas/README.md

 ## Installation
-Contains Docker Image that can be built
+Contains Docker File that can be built using the commands given below.

     docker build --rm -f ./Dockerfile -t tapas_service:build_v1 .